dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/deployment/configuration/configuration.md

 ## Configuration

-The following table lists the configurable parameters of the Container Storage Module for Observability Helm chart and their default values.
+The following table lists the configurable parameters of the Container Storage Modules for Observability Helm chart and their default values.

 **Topology:**